mhavey/marklogic/uml2es/examples/declarativeCity/README.md

 ![DeclarativeCity](../umlModels/DeclarativeCity.png)

 Notice we have a class, called City, consisting of several attributes: name, countryCode, population, metroPopulation, dense, and countryName.
 City is our target structure.
 We want the output of Declarative Mapper to bear the structure of City.
 The source data -- the input of Declarative Mapper -- has a much different structure.
 We don't model in UML the structure of the source.
 Rather, in the UML model, for each attribute, we stereotype the attribute as xImpl and tag the stereotype with a mapping expression.
-The stereotype indicates how obtain the value of that attribute from source data.
+The stereotype indicates how we obtain the value of that attribute from source data.
 In effect, the UML model defines the target structure and reveals how to arrive at that structure from source data.

 In our example we have two sources of data: dmdemo and funbase.
 Each source has its own structure, and thus each needs its own mapping.